microsoft/azure_arc/azure_arc_servers_jumpstart/docs/onboard_server_linux.md

     **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)

-* Create a new Azure Resource Group where you want your server(s) to show up.
+* Create a new Azure resource group where you want your server(s) to show up.

 ![](../img/onboard_server_linux/01.png)